 April Fools’ Day can be a lot of fun when you’re teaching elementary school.
-Students pile into the classroom in the morning full of pranks and ideas to trick the teacher.
-But maybe you’re looking to get in on the action this year with some April Fools’ Day pranks that are appropriate for school and will make your kids giggle?
+Students pile into the classroom full of pranks and ideas to trick the teacher.
+But maybe you’re looking for school-appropriate pranks that will make your kids giggle this year?

 Not only have researchers found that laughter helps students retain information, but it’s also a great way to build a community feeling in the classroom.
 The students that laugh together learn together!